davidcala/quest-submissions/Chapter 4.md

 Day 3
 Why did we add a Collection to this contract?
-List the two main reasons.
+List the two main reasons. because it is super annoying and inefficient to have to specify a different storage path for a resource type we want to add to our account and to have to remember each individual path a certain one was given and to give others the ability to send us NFTs

-What do you have to do if you have resources "nested" inside of another resource? ("Nested resources")
+What do you have to do if you have resources "nested" inside of another resource? ("Nested resources") any nested resources must be destroyed

 Brainstorm some extra things we may want to add to this contract.
 Think about what might be problematic with this contract and how we could fix it.

-Idea #1: Do we really want everyone to be able to mint an NFT? 🤔.

-Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
-Is this good?
+Idea #1: Do we really want everyone to be able to mint an NFT? 🤔. no, it is better to only have the admin being able to mint Idea #2: If we want to read information about our NFTs inside our Collection, right now we have to take it out of the Collection to do so.
+Is this good? better to use references so we do not move the information

 Day 4